All Episodes

 Because you can't be over it.

-Because it's like to me, that's like giving in.
+Because it's like, to me, that's like giving in.

-You know, James is like, I'm a hundred.
+You know, James is like, I'm 100.

-Um, Linda, I uh what are you?
+Linda, where are you?

-I'm I'm apoplectic.
+I'm apoplectic.

-I am so did you notice I almost cursed on the air in the last segment?
+Did you notice I almost cursed on the air in the last segment?

 I did.

-I'm that's what the that's the negative impact you've had on my career.
+That's the negative impact you've had on my career.

 You're welcome.

-Here come the protests, here come the blind.
+Here come the protests.

 I don't know if you've heard the protests, but they use lots of savory language.